peterkannam/peterkannam.github.io/README.md

 - *Navajo Abandoned Uranium Mines; Response, Assessment, and Evaluation Services* for US EPA Region 9
 <br clear="left"/>

 My CV can be found [here]().
-For an example of my work, I would suggest  [`CompoisteIndicators.jl`](https://github.com/peterkannam/CompositeIndicators.jl?tab=readme-ov-file#compositeindicatorsjl): a package I wrote in [`Julia`](https://julialang.org/).
+For an example of a project I have worked on I suggest the the [Chicago Environmental Justin Index](#project-highlight-chicago-environmental-justice-index): a composite indicator model that scores all the cencus tracts in Chicago using 28 indicators of environmental health.
+For an example of my code, I  suggest  [`CompoisteIndicators.jl`](https://github.com/peterkannam/CompositeIndicators.jl?tab=readme-ov-file#compositeindicatorsjl): a package I wrote for the calculation and analysis of composite indicator models in [`Julia`](https://julialang.org/).

 ## Professional Experience

-My foundation in data science has provided me with unique opportunities during my time at TetraTech.
-I have developed technical expertise in field instrumentation as well as the analysis and visualization of their results.
-This expertise has allowed me to participate in varied statisical studies which has given me perspectice on how different government entities and communities engage with environmental health issues.
+My technical expertise in field instrumentation is well complimented by my background is statistics.
+This combination has allowed me to provide complete analysis and visualization for varied statisical studies.
+Interacting with federal government, local government, communitiy groups, and other stakeholders in this way I have developed an interest in analysis of descion making based on these stakeholders and how the best science can be conducted within these limitations and how it can be communicated.

 ### Data Science and Statistics